natcap/invest.users-guide/source/reservoirhydropowerproduction.rst

  The consumptive water use for each land use / land class type should be estimated based on agricultural, forestry, and hydrology literature and/or consultation with local professionals in these fields.
 The value used in the table is an average for each land use type.
 For crops, water use can be calculated using information on crop water requirements and scaling up based on area covered by crops.
 In more general agricultural areas, water use by cattle, agricultural processing, etc. must be considered.
 For forestry, a similar calculation can be made based on estimates of water use by different forest types.
 In urban areas, water use may be calculated based on an estimated water use per person and multiplied by the approximate population area per raster cell.
 Industrial water use must also be considered where applicable.
 For all of these calculations, it is assumed that the crops, trees, people, etc. are spread evenly across each land use class.

-j. **Hydropower Watersheds and Sub-watersheds**
+j. **Hydropower Watersheds and subwatersheds**

- See the Working with the DEM section of this manual for information on generating watersheds and sub-watersheds.
+ See the Working with the DEM section of this manual for information on generating watersheds and subwatersheds.

  The resulting  delineation should be checked to ensure that the watersheds accurately represent reality.
 This reality check may involve talking to a local hydrologist, checking the drainage area for a nearby USGS gage, or doing a back of the envelope calculation for the annual rainfall multiplied by the watershed area and comparing it to the average annual volume of flow into the hydropower station.

- If you do not have a starting point for sub-watersheds,  the global dataset from Hydro1k may be applicable: http://eros.usgs.gov/#/Find_Data/Products_and_Data_Available/gtopo30/hydro.
+ If you do not have a starting point for subwatersheds,  the global dataset from Hydro1k may be applicable: http://eros.usgs.gov/#/Find_Data/Products_and_Data_Available/gtopo30/hydro.

 k. **Hydropower Station Information**